Updated by Fred Dingledy

 |Current Law Index (online versions include LegalTrac (see above) and Legal Resource Index on Lexis and Westlaw)||

 Includes a subject index, an author/title index, and case and statute tables.
 Volumes are published annually and do not cumulate.
-Updated monthly.
+No longer updated at the law library after 2007.

 |Index to Foreign Legal Periodicals||